Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Highly-probable class-III systems

 \subsection{Comparison with the Andrews et al. (2022) candidates}

-Another catalogue of $24$ NS and BH candidates in \gaia DR3 was recently published by \citet{andrews22b}; $14$ systems from this sample were included in this work (see Table~\ref{table: prob table}).
-The remaining $10$ systems were rejected in our early stage of initial sample selection (see Section~\ref{sec: sample selection}).
+Another catalogue of $24$ NS and BH candidates in \gaia DR3 was recently published by \citet{andrews22b}, based on their derived mass function (see equation~\ref{eq: fm}); out of this sample, $14$ of are also included in our class-III sample.
+The remaining $10$ systems were rejected in our early stage of initial sample selection (see Section~\ref{sec: sample selection}) --- six have orbital periods longer than $1000$ day, three do not have a primary mass estimate in the \texttt{binary masses} table, and one system did not meet our Thiele-Innes relative uncertainty criterion.

-All $14$ systems shared by both samples have high class-III probabilities and appear in our class-III sample.
-One system, Gaia DR3 6328149636482597888, has a mass larger than $2.4$ $\solarmass$ and is considered a BH candidate (Table~\ref{tab:co table}).
-The remaining $13$ are NS candidates, with masses between ${\sim}1.2$ and ${\sim}1.8$ $\solarmass$.
+All $14$ systems shared by both samples appear in our class-III sample.
+Of these, the companion of Gaia DR3 6328149636482597888 has a mass larger than $2.4$ $\solarmass$ and is considered a BH candidate (Table~\ref{tab:co table}).
+The remaining $13$ are NS candidates, with companion masses between ${\sim}1.2$ and ${\sim}1.8$ $\solarmass$.